dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 In some cases, the requirements for constructing objects are complex enough for the client to manage it itself.
 In this case, the client provides a singleton object that is registered with the ``ObjectRegistry``.
+The ``ObjectRegistry.getSingleton(int typecode)`` method retrieves the Singleton object.

 Historical Note
 ===============
 The initial design of SimpleDBM's ``ObjectRegistry`` used reflection to create instances of objects.
 Instead of registering factory classes, the name of the target class would be registered.

+The unmarshalling of objects was performed in two steps.
+First, the no-arg constructor would be invoked to construct the object.
+Then a method on the Storable interface would be invoked to deserialize the object's fields from the ByteBuffer.

-This method had following problems.
+This method was abandoned in favour of the current approach due to following problems.

 - Firstly, it required that all classes that participated in the persistence mechanism had to support a no-arg constructor.